 Do I have to submit test scores to University of Oregon (UO)?

-No, University of Oregon (UO) is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, University of Oregon (UO) is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is University of Oregon (UO)'s acceptance rate?

-Join the conversation about about University of Oregon (UO) in the College Confidential forums
+Visit the College Confidential forums to join the conversation about University of Oregon (UO)

 First-Year Applications are Due